The Rise of Digital Outdoor Billboards - Signs of the Times

 Are you in the online or mobile advertising industry?
 Do you create, use, share or obtain data from "apps"?
 Do you want your views to be considered – whether as part of an industry association or individually, or both?
 Need help crafting your submissions and comments?

-If you need help from lawyers with decades of experience, Reed Smith is the place to look.
-Feel free to call me, Joseph I. ("Joe") Rosenbaum, or any of the lawyers within the Advertising Technology & Media law practice group, or any of the Reed Smith attorneys with whom you regularly work.
+If you need help from lawyers with decades of experience, Rimon is the place to look.
+Feel free to call me, Joseph I. ("Joe") Rosenbaum, or any of the lawyers within the Advertising Technology & Media law practice group, or any of the Rimon attorneys with whom you regularly work.
 We will be happy to help you.

 10th Annual SME Digital Forum - Rosenbaum Presentation